alphagov/rp-onboarding-tech-docs/source/pages/saml/samlComplianceTool.rst

   * ``userAccountCreationAttributes``: provide this only if you want to test :ref:`new user account creation <createnewaccounts>` – select from the full :ref:`list of attributes <list_cua_attributes>`

-4. When the SAML compliance tool receives your test matching dataset, it will POST an attribute query to your MSA.
+4. When the SAML Compliance Tool receives your test matching dataset, it will POST an attribute query to your MSA.
 This corresponds to step 4 in the :ref:`SAML message flow <samlWorks>`.

 5. Your MSA validates the query and sends a POST with a JSON request containing your test matching dataset to your local matching service.
 This corresponds to step 5 in the :ref:`SAML message flow <samlWorks>`.